blog

 • improving crow’s feet around the eyes

-• maintaining a refreshed and less fatigued appearance
+• maintaining a refreshed and less fatigued look

-Male patients are also increasingly educated about skin health and facial aging.
-Many begin researching treatments after learning about aging changes.
-Understanding how structural changes occur in the face helps patients explore treatment options earlier in the aging process.
+Male patients are also more educated about skin health.
+Many research treatments after learning about aging changes.
+Understanding facial changes helps patients explore options earlier.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.